olada/reveal.js-basis/README.md

 your repository instead of forking the whole reveal.js repo.
 Also this is a workaround for the fact that you cannot modify a file of a submodule which is managed by a foreign entity.

+# Why use reveal.js (and this basis project)?
+- Easy usage of distributed versioning control (since you only modify text files)
+- web-based (therefore brings all the perks of web-based systems like cross-platform, no special system requirements, etc..)
+- looks nice
+- because you can